MickeyMeowMeowHouse/mcrcond/README.md

-# Minecraft RCON Daemon
+# The Minecraft RCON Daemon

 The daemon is to help for scripting the Minecraft server.
-It's written by C, to achieve high performance, low costing, and efficient server control.
+It's written by C, to achieve high performance, low costing, and efficient per-command responsible server control.

 ## Usage

-First, you need to enable RCON for your Minecraft server by editing `server.properites`, then you need to run the program in daemon mode.
-As the daemon, it connects the Minecraft server's RCON port, and then it's ready for you to run commands through it's client mode.
+First, you need to enable RCON for your Minecraft server by editing `server.properites` to enable the RCON port of the server.
+Then you can run the program as a daemon, it connects the Minecraft server's RCON port, and then it's ready for you to run commands through it's client mode.

 Typically use a screen for the container to run it as the daemon.
 For example:

     # screen -S MCRCOND ./mcrcond -s

 If the screen terminates immediately, you can check the log file for the information.

-For first run, it will generate a default configuration file as the template, and then exit.
-You can verify the configuration file for your case.
+For the first run, it will generate a default configuration file as the template.
+You can edit the configuration file to make it suitable for your server, then restart the daemon.

-When the daemon is ready, you can then use the program as the client to run Minecraft commands.
-The client mode program sends the command to the daemon, and wait for the response from the server, and output it to `stdout`.
+When the daemon is ready, you can then run the program as the client to send Minecraft commands to the server.
+The client mode program sends the command to the daemon, and the daemon sends the command to the server.
+After receiving the responses from the server, the daemon returns them to the client, then the client shows the output through `stdout`.
 For example:

     # ./mcrcond -e list

+Then you can see the player lists.
+The standard output can be redirected to files or pipes.

-If the command needs parameters, use quotation marks:
+If the command needs parameters, you have to use the quotation marks:

     # ./mcrcond -e "say Hahaha!"